 Vesting - Participants are immediately vested in their voluntary pre-tax contributions and any earnings or losses thereon.
-All participants are 100% vested in all employer safe harbor matching contributions and profit sharing contributions made after January 1, 2007.
-All contributions made by the Company to the Plan prior to January 1, 2007 became 100% vested for all participants who were employed by the Company on or after that date.
+All participants are 100% vested in all employer safe harbor matching contributions and profit sharing contributions.

 All Employer contributions vest immediately upon a participant's death, disability, or attainment of the normal retirement age, as defined by the Plan document.